 Wisconsin Wildlife Rehabilitators Association is a professional organization of and for wildlife rehabilitators.
 The Wisconsin Wildlife Rehabilitators Association does not provide rehabilitation wildlife services.

 Animal Help Now can be used to locate a licensed rehabilitator or rehabilitation facility by location.
-Download the Animal Help Now App (available for both iphone and android) to quickly find resourses on handling injured, orphaned, or distressed wildlife as well as information for managing wildlife conflicts.
+Visit the Animal Help Now website and/or download the smartphone app to quickly find resources on handling injured, orphaned, or distressed wildlife as well as information for managing wildlife conflicts.

 Orphaned red fox admitted into rehabilitation.
 Photo credit: Wisconsin Humane Society